 Sure you can freeze your fishing bounty, but making jerky out of salmon is a delicious—and easy—way to preserve an especially good catch.

 What to buy: In order to get nice long pieces of jerky, it’s best to work with a side of salmon instead of individual fillets.
 If you catch the salmon yourself, this shouldn’t be a problem; if you buy it, just ask your fishmonger for a side—and don’t forget to request that he or she remove the skin and pin bones as well.
+See our guide to types of salmon for more on the different varieties of the fish.

 Game plan: If you have a conventional oven, you can proceed with the recipe as laid out below.
 If you have a relatively new, digital oven, look to see if you have a “dehydrate” option under the convection setting—it will ensure even air circulation as the salmon dries.